 In Parthian and Sassanian eras, various calendars caused the day of Nowruz to move to other days as the calculation for different calendars were not the same.

-Iranians continued celebrating Nowruz even after Arabs’ invasion, which brought Islam to Iran.
+Iranians continued celebrating Nowruz even after the Arabs’ invasion, which brought Islam to Iran.
 Arab caliphs weren’t happy about this at all, but Iranian Muslims kept on honoring and celebrating their national rituals.